raphaelbz/kartablebypass/README.md

 # Kartable Bypasser 🤝 V2 NOW AVALIABLE AND FULLY WORKING 🤝

-A simple chrome extension that you can use to easily bypass Kartable.fr paywalls.
+A simple chrome extension that you can use to easily bypass Kartable.fr paywalls/copy and paste protection.

 # Installation Tutorial :